 Here are some blaring issues that drive me INSANE about the Scottish fashion industry.
 If you agree, please let me know your thoughts in the comments!
 Big thanks to Lynzi Leroy who encouraged the ideas behind this post, and whom I am inspired by every day to think outside the box.
+This gorgeous picture is from LS Productions for Tatler Magazine.

 that shows how we are breaking away from the stereotypes, and check out my post on Emerging Scottish Fashion Designers here.
 I think tartan, tweed, argyll knits, kilts and cashmere have their important place in history and hugely contribute to our tourist industry, but the market is now so saturated, it’s time for something more contemporary!